MarieAlder/MarieAlder.github.io/_pages/about.md

 ---

 I am a Ph.D.
 Candidate in Economics at the European University Institute.
 My supervisors are Alexander Monge-Naranjo and Giancarlo Corsetti.

+My research interests are in Macroeconomics, Monetary Economics, International Economics and Development Economics.